drakkan/sftpgo/README.md

 - Keyboard interactive authentication.
 You can easily setup a customizable multi-factor authentication.
 - Partial authentication.
 You can configure multi-step authentication requiring, for example, the user password after successful public key authentication.
 - Per-user authentication methods.
-- [Two-factor authentication](./docs/howto/two-factor-authentication.md) based on time-based one time passwords (RFC 6238) which works with Authy, Google Authenticator and other compatible apps.
+- [Two-factor authentication](./docs/howto/two-factor-authentication.md) based on time-based one time passwords (RFC 6238) which works with Authy, Google Authenticator, Microsoft Authenticator and other compatible apps.
 - Simplified user administrations using [groups](./docs/groups.md).
 - [Roles](./docs/roles.md) allow you to create limited administrators who can only create and manage users with their role.
 - Custom authentication via [external programs/HTTP API](./docs/external-auth.md).